 Volunteers of America is the largest provider of affordable housing in the nation, meaning that housing costs no more than 30 percent of annual income.

 Volunteers of America Greater Baton Rouge began in 1921 as a family shelter.
 Today, our housing and homeless programs have grown to meet the changing needs of South Louisiana and the unique challenges that low-income households face finding safe, decent, and affordable housing.
 People served range from chronically homeless adults living on the streets, to individuals and households who are experiencing a housing crisis for the first time, to people in jeopardy of losing their homes.
 Volunteers of America provides a range of services designed to meet people where they are and encourages them to play an active role in their own recovery.
 For many, we are the first link in a continuum of care that enables them to move towards stability and self-sufficiency.

-The Drop In Center assists homeless individuals and families with obtaining treatment and housing.
-The Center also provides case management as well as a place for homeless individuals to do their laundry, shower, receive mail and use the telephone.
+The Drop-in Center assists homeless individuals and families with obtaining affordable housing.
+The Center also provides a place for homeless individuals to access basic needs services.

 Transitional and permanent housing is available for individuals, families and veterans.
 Our Housing First Programs help families get into housing first without losing their way in a shelter.